Lostmyname/heroku-buildpack-upload-static-assets-to-s3/README.md

 # Purpose

-Uploads static assets to S3 when deploying to heroku.
+Uploads static assets to S3 when building Heroku apps.

-Requires NodeJS to be installed when building.
+Requires the NodeJS buildpack to be installed. `https://github.com/heroku/heroku-buildpack-nodejs`

 # Setting Mandatory Environment Variables for Build